veitham/AboutAIDS/README.md

 The dataset is available on the UNICEF website: https://data.unicef.org/topic/hiv-aids/

-## Launch
+## Local Launch
-Open a terminal prompt in the project folder, and run this line:
+To launch the app locally, open a terminal prompt in the project folder, and run this line:

 ```
 streamlit run '.\Project_Introduction.py'